 Dehydration will make just about every keto flu symptom worse.
 Drinking enough water is especially important if you experience keto flu symptoms like vomiting or diarrhea, since these cause you to lose fluids.

 In addition to eating hydrating foods (like vegetables, bone broth smoothies or green juices), also try to drink a glass of water every 1–2 hours.
-If your urine is dark yellow, this means you need to drink more water!
+If your urine is dark yellow, this means you need to drink more water and other keto drinks.

 4. Consume Enough Salt and Prevent Electrolyte Imbalance

 Electrolytes such as magnesium, potassium and sodium can be lost at an higher rate during ketosis due to the kidneys flushing out sodium and increased urination, which is one reason why most people lose a lot of “water weight” quickly on the ketogenic diet.
-If you aren’t careful about replenishing electrolytes, this can contribute to symptoms like weakness, cramps, headaches and constipation.
+If you aren’t careful about replenishing electrolytes, such as with electrolyte drinks, this can contribute to symptoms like weakness, cramps, headaches and constipation.

 How can you get electrolytes?
 To prevent keto flu muscle aches and other side effects, consider taking a magnesium supplement before bed.
-You’ll also benefit from having some bone broth daily which provides electrolytes and trace minerals.
+You’ll also benefit from having some bone broth daily, which provides electrolytes and trace minerals without any carbs.

 Many people find that including more salt in their diet also helps reduce keto flu symptoms (this is why some add bouillon cubes to water to make a quick broth).
-I recommend adding some real sea salt to your meals, such as sprinkling some on eggs and veggies, as well as drinking 1–2 cups of bone broth.
+It’s also a good idea to add some real sea salt to your meals, such as sprinkling some on eggs and veggies, as well as drinking 1–2 cups of bone broth.

 5. Eat Enough Fiber